-Adding MIBs to up.time
+Adding MIBs to Uptime Infrastructure Monitor

-up.time ships with a large set of MIBs that are available when configuring an SNMP Poller.
+Uptime Infrastructure Monitor ships with a large set of MIBs that are available when configuring an SNMP Poller.
 The resulting OIDs are viewed in the MIB Browser, which is displayed when creating or editing an SNMP Poller service monitor.